buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Sav.
 Throws**: | +2 Will, +1 Reflex |
 | **Ability Score**: | Constitution or Ability modifier for spells |

-The **first time** you take this Ability, constant training with your armor reduces the Magic Check penalty by 2 when wearing light armor.
+The **first time** you take this Feat, constant training with your armor reduces the Magic Check penalty by 2 when wearing light armor.

-The **second time** you take this Ability, single Trait 6 requirement, you reduce the Magic Check penalty by 4 when wearing medium armor.
+The **second time** you take this Feat, single Trait 6 requirement, you reduce the Magic Check penalty by 4 when wearing medium armor.

-The **third time** you take this Ability, single Trait 8 requirement, wearing light armor doesn' \*\*t require you to make Magic Checks, you reduce the penalty for medium armor by 6 and reduce the penalty for heavy armor by 8.
+The **third time** you take this Feat, single Trait 8 requirement, wearing light armor doesn' \*\*t require you to make Magic Checks, you reduce the penalty for medium armor by 6 and reduce the penalty for heavy armor by 8.

-The **fourth time** you take this Ability, single Trait 12 requirement, Magic Checks for wearing armor are only mandatory if you wear heavy armor and you reduce the penalty by 12.
+The **fourth time** you take this Feat, single Trait 12 requirement, Magic Checks for wearing armor are only mandatory if you wear heavy armor and you reduce the penalty by 12.

 ## Armor of the Enchanted Mountain